django-denmark/2020.djangoday.dk/content/tickets.md

 * Free optional membership of Django Denmark
 * **All prices include 25% VAT and exclude service fees**

+If we cancel the event (for instance because of that global virus thing), everyone will of course get their money back.

 When ordering tickets, you will be asked questions about dietary preferences and if you want to be a member of Django Denmark, our association behind Django Day.
 All of this is with no additional costs.